 - Limit what you share publicly (birthdays, pet names, schools, family details can be used to guess passwords or security questions).

-Think you may have been targeted?
+Think you may have been target of one of the many type of Account Takeover Scams?
 Act fast.

 - Contact People Driven Credit Union immediately if you notice suspicious activity or you shared information you shouldn’t have.